Sebzdead/RIA-Segmentation/README.md

 ## Overview

-This repository contains a comprehensive computer vision pipeline for analyzing the **RIA interneuron** in *C. elegans* worms in an olfactory chip using **SAM2 (Segment Anything Model 2)** for video segmentation.
+This repository contains a computer vision pipeline for analyzing the **RIA interneuron** in *C. elegans* worms in an olfactory chip using **SAM2 (Segment Anything Model 2)** for video segmentation.
 The pipeline processes calcium imaging data to automatically segment and analyze neuronal regions (nrD and nrV) and head movement patterns.

 ## Pipeline Workflow

-The analysis pipeline consists of 7 sequential steps, each handled by a numbered Python script:
+The analysis pipeline consists of 7 steps, each handled by a numbered Python script:

 ### 1. **Convert TIF to Stack** (`1ConvertTIFFtoStack.py`)
 - **Purpose**: Converts individual TIFF files into multi-frame TIFF stacks